Geopolitical Disruption and Creativity: Evidence from War-struck Artists during World War II

 Firms increasingly integrate social and environmental objectives with financial goals, yet achieving financial profitability and social outcomes takes time.
 This creates challenges for organizations facing investor pressure for short-term returns.
 Existing research primarily frames investor impatience as uniform and focused on financial outcomes.
 We introduce the concept of dual impact patience, suggesting that investor short-termism is multidimensional, varying between financial and social domains and shaped by their interaction.
 Across three studies—a within-subject experiment, crowdfunding data analysis, and a policy-capturing study—we find that investors exhibit greater patience for social returns, while remaining more sensitive to financial return timelines.
 The interplay between objectives is critical: near-term financial returns can mitigate concerns about distant social goals.
 By revealing the domain-specific nature of short-termism, we advance understanding of investor short-termism, offering insights for managers in aligning capital allocation with societal impact.

-Afterlife Beliefs and Donation with Donal Crilly & Anna Szerb
+Intertemporal Discounting in the Afterlife with Donal Crilly & Anna Szerb

 Work in Progress